The Risks of Hiring Unlicensed and Uninsured Contractors in King & Snohomish Counties

 When you get bids for any home repair, remodeling, or construction project, it can be tempting to take the lowest number.
 After all, everyone likes a great deal.
 But when it comes to contractors, saving a few bucks to hire an unlicensed and uninsured contractor puts your finances, home, and entire way of life at risk.

-B&C Comfort provides HVAC and fireplace repair and installation, and we are licensed, bonded, and insured.
+B&C Comfort provides fireplace repair and installation and HVAC repair, and we are licensed, bonded, and insured.
 But the issue of licensure and insurance extends to any and all contractors such as painters, plumbers, appliance installers, remodelers, floor installers, kitchen tilers, and pretty much any other contractor you can imagine.

 If you’re not sure why it’s very, very smart to pay a little extra for a licensed and insured contractor, keep reading and see some of the risks of hiring an unlicensed contractor.